 My QRP station consists of an Elecraft KX3, PX3, 7.5 and 9 Ah. batteries in custom cases and various homebrew keyer paddles.
-In the field I use a variety of homebrew antennas suitable for the field covering 40/30/20 meters.
+In the field I have made a variety of portable antennas that are both easy to set up and which work well covering the 40/30/20 meter bands.

 For CW keying I use two different iambic paddles.
 The BY-1 by Bencher and the Kent Twin Paddle key.
 The original finger pieces on each paddle have been replaced with Zebra Wood which is more stable and won't flex like plastic, is more comfortable to use and provides greater visual interest.

 Pictured below are a several straight keys that I either designed and built or which were "basket cases" and that I rebuilt.
 The have all been used over the years.

 I have also made several keyer paddles for the field of which these are typical.
 One is a simple single lever paddle that is designed to be held with one hand and keyed with the other.
 Another paddle is made using two micro switches and is more table top suited.